 Dr. Stuart McGill, a spine biomechanics professor with over three decades of experience, likens our spine to a fluid-filled balloon.

 Every morning, we are all naturally taller because the spinal discs between our vertebrae are filled with fluid, which serves as a cushion and source of nourishment.
 This fluid seeps out of the discs once you rise from the bed, restoring your natural height.

-While this phenomenon is inevitable for anyone who sleeps at least 8 hours, problems arise when you stay in the horizontal position longer.
-The swelling spinal disks won’t have time to unload, leading to compression of your spinal nerves and a more painful back.
+While this phenomenon is inevitable for anyone who sleeps at least eight hours, problems arise when you stay in the horizontal position longer.
+The swelling spinal disks will not have time to unload, leading to compression of your spinal nerves and a more painful back.

-For severe cases of back pain, bed rest is allowed as long as it doesn’t last longer than a day.
-The ideal sleeping positions for back pain involve to either lie on your side with a pillow between the knees or lie on your back with a pillow behind the knees and with your head and shoulders elevated.
+For severe cases of back pain, bed rest is allowed as long as it does not last longer than a day.
+The ideal sleeping positions for back pain involve to either laying on your side with a pillow between the knees or laying on your back with a pillow behind the knees and with your head and shoulders elevated.

 2. Exercise Causes Back Pain

 The same people who believe bed rest is best for back pain also use it as an excuse not to exercise.
 But nothing can be further from the truth: Studies show that keeping your body moving is better for your back than not moving at all.